Home

 Radon Sump Pipe Location

 The vent pipe can either be located directly on top of the sump cover or into a hole made in the floor.
 If you have a sump pump in your pit that needs attention, placing a hole over the drain tile will allow for easier access to the sump when required.
 Or if your vent pipe's exit point from the basement is not near the sump, why not locate it there instead.
 Shorter pipe runs are always better.
-Just be sure that you can tap into the drain-tile or if you have gravel under the floor where you place the pipe.
+Just be sure that you can tap into the drain-tile or if you have gravel under the floor you can place the pipe just about anywhere.

 radon mitigation sump